Configuration¶

 [] |

 Optional CIDR/IP allowlist.
-When set, requests from outside the list get 403.
-Empty means trust any caller, which is fine when Compass is only reachable through the proxy.
-The binary logs a warning at startup when required: true is paired with an empty list, since a misconfigured deployment would then trust spoofed X-Forwarded-User headers. |
+When set, forwarded identity headers are trusted only from these remotes.
+Empty means trust any caller, which is fine when Compass is only reachable through the proxy. |

 basic.users |